Computer model locks in Saints vs. Dolphins picks, score prediction, SGP for NFL Week 13

-Saints vs. Dolphins: Where to watch NFL Week 13, score prediction, betting odds, sportsbook promos, SGP picks
+Dolphins vs. Saints: Where to watch NFL Week 13, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet New Orleans Saints vs. Miami Dolphins in NFL Week 13 action

 Kickoff from Hard Rock Stadium is set for 1 p.m.
-ET on FOX.
-The Dolphins are 6-point favorites, according to the latest Saints vs. Dolphins odds.
-The over/under for total points scored is 41.5.
+ET.
+The Dolphins are 5.5-point favorites, according to the latest Saints vs. Dolphins odds.
+The over/under for total points scored is 42.
 Before making any Saints vs. Dolphins picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Saints vs. Dolphins at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: